johannesugb/johannesugb.github.io/_posts/2021-01-09-how-to-pass-lambda-functions-in-C++.md

 ## Are The Alternatives Any Good?

 All the alternatives to passing a lambda by value actually capture a lambda's address, be it by const l-value reference, by non-const l-value reference, by universal reference, or by pointer.
-No matter which alternative we are choosing, it results in exactly the same code as can be seen in Figure 3 which compare the generated assembly code from Code Listing 3 and Code Listing 4.
+No matter which alternative we are choosing, it results in exactly the same code as can be seen in Figure 3 which compare the generated assembly code from Code Listing 3 and Code Listing 4 (x86-64 clang 11.0.0 -O0).

 ```cpp
 template <typename F>